Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 ## Response handling

 {{% variables/apibuilder_prod_name %}} and the OpenAPI flow-trigger do additional processing after a flow completes, before sending the response.
-This section describes the areas that are processed
+This section describes the areas that are processed.

 ## Response body
 You can send a `string` or `Buffer` as the response body in a HTTP request.